teck7/Spotted/README.md

 **Figure 1**: Simplified 2 Sided Market Concept

 This is a 2 sided marketplace project using HTML5 / CSS3 / Ruby 2.4 and Rails 5.0.2 framework.
-Other tools such as Ubuntu Environment / Github / DB Designer / Adobe Illustrator and AutoCad.
+Other tools such as Ubuntu Environment / Github / Trello Board / DB Designer / Adobe Illustrator and AutoCad.

 ## Project Design Documentation Contents
 1. [Research and Investigation](#research-and-investigation)